 “Can you stay serious for a little bit?”

 “I made a mistake.
 I didn’t realize it at the time, but now I know.”
 Noah let out a long breath.
-“The short of it is – I need you to find a way to release Koh from my possession.”
+“The short of it is – I need you work with me to find a way to release Koh from my possession.”